1024x500_Cover-1

 Want to shine from ear to ear?
 Of course, you do!
 Enjoy our studding stud options, from the traditional four-pong setting to bolder designs like bezel and milgrain diamond studs.
 Each come in different metal color options and can be set with the diamond szie of your choosing.

-You may be wondering: What is a lab created diamond and how is it different from earth created diamonds?
-We’re here to clarify a few points before you decide if a True Hearts Lab Created Diamond™ is right for you.
+You may be wondering: What is a lab grown diamond and how is it different from natural diamonds?
+We’re here to clarify a few points before you decide if a True Hearts Lab Grown Diamond™ is right for you.

-Lab created diamonds are optically and chemically identical to earth created diamonds.
+Lab diamonds are optically and chemically identical to natural diamonds.
 The only difference between the two is their origin.

-• Earth created diamonds are sourced from below the earth’s surface.
+• Natural diamonds are sourced from below the earth’s surface.

 • Lab grown diamonds are created in simulated ‘below-ground’ conditions in a lab.

-Ready to shop True Hearts™ Lab Created diamonds?
+Ready to shop True Hearts™ Lab Grown diamonds?
 Check out the articles below to get more inspiration!

 Engagement ring catches your eye?
 Share the love on Instagram, Facebook, Twitter, Snapchat, or in the comments below!